 The two-car attached garage contained boxes of stored items, but no autos.
 The contents of the boxes were not examined.
+The detached garage contained a small bus in the oversize parking space.
+The remaining space is used for storage, and contained old furniture, a forklift, various mattresses, and many other miscellaneous items identified as X property.

 X, on two occasions, applied to the county assessor for real and personal property tax exemptions.
-The applications were filed on $\,$ , and $\,$ , respectively.
-In a letter dated $\,$ , the county's chief appraiser stated, "...plans for the property call for a
+The applications were filed on , and , respectively.
+In a letter dated , the county's chief appraiser stated, "...

-The assessor's notes from a July 9, 1999, visit state, "A stays here...part of his residence, too...couple of meetings here...A stays in Master BR."
-On July 13, 1999, the appraiser notified X that a partial exemption had been granted for the tax year.
+The assessor's notes from a , visit state, "A stays here...part of his residence, too...couple of meetings here...A. stays in Master BR."
+On the appraiser notified X that a partial exemption had been granted for the tax year.
 Specifically, the county decided to remove 11 percent of the total property value from the assessment roll.

 On November 6, 2002, an IRS agent proposed several adjustments to A and B's Form 1040.
-She stated the following in her report regarding Property J:
+She states the following in her report regarding Property J:

-In the agent's report, she determined an annual amount of \$\\$ as rental value for the property, divided equally between A and B (\$\\$ each).
-She stated:

-"Calling a property management company and asking about the house determined this rental value.
-I did not identify the address; rather I used the information about the house, how many acres, square footage and area, etc. The rental value was \$

-/\$ per month.
+In the agent's report, she determined an annual amount of \$ as rental value for the property, divided equally between A and B (\$ each).
+She stated, "Calling a property management company and asking about the house determined this rental value.
+I did not identify the address; rather I used the information about the house, how many acres, square footage and area, etc. The rental value was \$ /\$ per month.
 I took 80 percent of the \$ value.
 This appears correct as the other houses owned and operated by A and B and X were consistent with this value.
 The other rentals were not as spacious, nor did they have the amenities consistent with this property.
 In addition, the other rentals were in [an adjacent county] as opposed to [name of county], which has a higher rental value.
 Those houses were being rented for approximately \$ /month."

 A and B, aside from the handyman, are the only individuals who have access to this property.
-All expenses are determined to be personal, and the use of the X asset is an excess benefit.
+All expenses are determined to be personal, and the use of the asset is an excess benefit.

-The excess benefit transaction amounts attributed to A by the examination agent are as follows:
+The excess benefit transaction amounts attributed to B by the examination agent are as follows:

-The issue whether the value of Property J and related services are additional income to A is currently in dispute for one of the examination years.
+The issue of whether the value of Property J and related services are additional income to B is currently in dispute for one of the examination years.
 We agree with the findings of the Small Business/Self Employed Division, as reflected in the technical advice request.